idjh263/e_Commerce_Db/README.md

 ## Credits
-👪 Made by Irene with the help TA's, instructor @Trilogy,  Ethanlloyd21, cmelby and GOOGLE.
+👪 Made by Irene with the help TA's, instructor @Trilogy,  esroleo, jpd61 and GOOGLE.